 Trafficking is a very serious offence.
 It includes the preparing of a drug of dependence for trafficking; manufacturing a drug of dependence; or selling, exchanging, agreeing to sell, offering for sale or having in possession for sale, a drug of dependence.
 If this is done in commercial quantities, the penalties are extremely severe.

 It is illegal to drive under the influence of drugs.
-Breaking this law carries penalties including disqualification from driving, heavy fines and/or imprisonment.
+Breaking this law carries penalties including disqualification from driving, heavy fines and imprisonment.

 Some states have introduced random roadside testing for cannabis and amphetamines.

-Penalties for breaking laws in relation to alcohol and other drugs
+Penalties for breaking laws about alcohol and other drugs

-Some states and territories have drug diversion programs that refer people with a drug problem to treatment and/or education programs where they can receive help, rather than going through the criminal justice system.
+Some states and territories have drug diversion programs that refer people with a drug problem to treatment and education programs where they can receive help, rather than going through the criminal justice system.

 Control of illicit drugs has been a global concern since the International Opium Commission, known as the Shanghai Conference of 1909.
-An Opium Conference at the Hague in 1911 drafted the first treaty which attempted to control opium and cocaine through worldwide agreement, by means of the 1912 Hague Opium Convention.
+An Opium Conference at the Hague in 1911 drafted the first treaty which attempted to control opium and cocaine through worldwide agreement, using the 1912 Hague Opium Convention.

 The second International Opium Convention was concluded in 1925 and came into force in 1928.
 This Convention established a system of import certificates and export authorizations for the licit international trade in narcotic drugs.